DIY Auto Service: AC System Service and Component Replacement

 Charging an AC System

 Once the components have been replaced, the AC system needs to be placed back into service.
 You cannot just put refrigerant in the system, because air and moisture in the system are contaminants.
 To remove the air and moisture, the system needs to be placed under a vacuum, called evacuation, for at least 30 minutes.
 The charging stations will have a vacuum pump built in.
 Because it uses the same hoses as charging, there is no extra hookups that need to be done

 To evacuate the system:

-At the end of the timer it may ask if you want a leak test.
-This will see if the system hold vacuum.
+- At the end of the timer, it may ask if you want a leak test.
+This will see if the system holds vacuum.

 To charge the system with oil: